 Convert your driver’s licence to an international one.
 It is always a good idea to carry an international driver’s licence instead of your national one.

-Finally, most important of all, get yourself a very useful Starter Pack.
+Finally, most important of all, compare and get yourself a very useful Starter Pack.
 It guarantees you peace of mind, knowing that a great team will be here to assist you every step of the way.
-We offer you 16 services for one small price.

 Yes I know, no one likes paperwork… We’ll keep it simple; here is a short list of what could be useful and why: